-The NLCA is commissioned by the healthcare Quality Improvement Partnership (HQIP).
-In 2015 the Royal College of Physicians won the tender to run the audit for the next 3-5 years.
+The National Lung Cancer Audit (NLCA) is commissioned by the Healthcare Quality Improvement Partnership (HQIP).
+In 2015 the Royal College of Physicians (RCP) won the tender to run the audit for the next 3–5 years.

 What we are doing

-The National Lung Cancer Audit (NLCA) was developed in response to the finding in the late 1990s that outcomes for lung cancer patients in the UK lagged behind those in other westernised countries, and varied considerably between organisations within the UK.
+The NLCA was developed in response to the finding in the late 1990s that outcomes for lung cancer patients in the UK lagged behind those in other westernised countries, and varied considerably between organisations within the UK.
 The audit began collecting data nationally in 2005, and since then has become an exemplar of national cancer audit.

 The NLCA has previously achieved outstanding levels of NHS participation with data being used to drive improvements in the quality of care for people with lung cancer.
-The Royal College of Physicians aims to build on this success by delivering a new NLCA that incorporates key advances in the field of lung cancer, diagnosis and treatment, whilst retaining the most successful elements of the previous audit.
+The RCP aims to build on this success by delivering a new NLCA that incorporates key advances in the field of lung cancer, diagnosis and treatment, whilst retaining the most successful elements of the previous audit.